AbhikrutiGNS/UDP_Movie_Booking_system/README.md

-# UDP based movie booking system
+# UDP Event booking system

 A lightweight and efficient **UDP-based event booking system** built using **Python**, **Tkinter**, and **SQLite3**.
 This project was developed to demonstrate the use of **socket programming** for real-time booking scenarios.